List of General Hospital: Night Shift characters: Stone Cates

+Jolene Crowell

-Jolene CrowellJolene Crowell is a student nurse introduced in season one, and is ultimately revealed to be secretly working for the HMO Medcam, which seeks to acquire Port Charles General Hospital.
+Jolene Crowell is a student nurse introduced in season one, and is ultimately revealed to be secretly working for the HMO Medcam, which seeks to acquire Port Charles General Hospital.
 Jolene is responsible for the string of accidents and deaths which plague the hospital, including an explosion in an ambulance, a sabotaged elevator with a pregnant woman inside, and the attempted murders of a doctor and a janitor.

 Jolene sleeps with virgin Damian Spinelli, who is in love with her; weeks later, she jumps in front of a bullet during a gang fight at the hospital to save him.
 Seriously injured, Jolene lapses into a coma.

+Toussaint Dubois

-Toussaint DuboisToussaint Dubois is introduced in the July 12, 2007 episode "Frayed Anatomies" as a janitor at Port Charles General Hospital.
+Toussaint Dubois is introduced in the July 12, 2007, episode "Frayed Anatomies" as a janitor at Port Charles General Hospital.
 It is ultimately revealed that he had previously been a member of a famous band, The Saints.

 Williams returned for the second season in 2008.
 In his storyline, Epiphany Johnson, R.N. hires Toussaint as an orderly, and they begin a romantic relationship.

 On June 4, 2009, Toussaint reappears on General Hospital.

+Kyle Julian

-Kyle JulianDr.
-Kyle Julian is an intern at Port Charles General Hospital introduced in the July 22, 2008 second-season premiere episode "Crash."
+Dr. Kyle Julian is an intern at Port Charles General Hospital introduced in the July 22, 2008 second-season premiere episode "Crash."
 He was portrayed by actor Adam Grimes.

 In that episode it is revealed that Kyle is the younger brother of Dr. Leo Julian, and that the two do not get along.
 Kyle also tells fellow intern Dr. Claire Simpson that he is gay.
 The July 29, 2008 episode "Other People's Children" establishes that Leo had been adopted around the age of 4 or 5.
 In "Brothers & Sisters" (9/23/08), their mother Patricia notes that she and her husband adopted Leo because they believed she was unable to have children, and she had subsequently become pregnant with Kyle.
 Kyle becomes romantically involved with a liver transplant patient named Eric Whitlow, played by Chad Allen.

 Kyle and Claire are the main characters of the online series of webisodes Night Shift: Claire & Kyle.